 If you’re an aspiring audiobook narrator, you can also check out this Free Mini-Course to help you learn more about becoming a voice actor and how much you can make.

 How Much Can You Make as a Voice Actor?

-Where to Find Paying Voice Acting Jobs
+Best Platforms to Find Paying Voice Acting Jobs

 On ACX, you can find voice acting jobs for audiobooks sold on Audible, Amazon, and iTunes.
-For these gigs, you can choose payment by the finished hour rate or sharing in royalties.
+For these gigs, you can choose payment by the finished hourly rate or sharing in royalties.
 To get started on ACX, create an account, upload your samples, select a payment option, audition for gigs, and accept or decline offers as they come in.

 Bodalgo is another platform that connects you with paying voiceover clients.
 You can become a member and audition for jobs posted on the site by sending a script sample to the client.
 From there, you can negotiate a rate with the client based on the work and their budget.

 Fiverr is a great place to start finding voice acting jobs.
 You can build a profile and then set your rates and packages.
 Be sure to record some demos of you doing voiceover work so prospects can get a feel for how you sound.

 Fiverr is all about getting positive reviews and high ratings.
 You may want to offer a reasonable discount when you first start to help you land work and get good ratings.
 Then, you can always bump your rates as your Fiverr business grows.

 Upwork is a freelance platform where businesses can connect with freelance talent, including voice actors.
 To start on Upwork, create a free profile that shows your skills and pay rates.
 Clients can contact you for projects they have, or you can search for freelance job opportunities on the site.
 Payments come through direct deposit, PayPal, Payoneer, or wire transfer, and Upwork takes a 5%-20% fee based on your earnings.
 For more tips on using Upwork, check out this informative interview with Danny Margulies.